|

 Detailed info and finished projects:

-A musculoskeletal bicycle rider model With the Whipple model of the uncontrolled bicycle now well established the question remains how do people control the mostly laterally unstable bicycle?
+With the Whipple model of the uncontrolled bicycle now well established the question remains how do people control the mostly laterally unstable bicycle?
 One promising direction is adding a minimal musculoskeletal rider model to the Whipple model.
 With this rider model one could drive and stabilize the bicycle.
+Assignment: Add a minimal (few

-Assignment: Add a minimal (few extra degrees of freedom) musculoskeletal
+extra degrees of freedom) musculoskeletal model to the

-bicycle is laterally stabilized and driven by the pedal forces resulting
+driven by the pedal forces resulting from muscle

-longitudinal and lateral perturbations (a hill and side wind).
-Think of a
+adding longitudinal and lateral perturbations (a hill

-way to quantify the handling quality by f.i. looking at the control effort. |
+handling quality by f.i. looking at the control

 +![]()